Kemari: Description

-It is a non-competitive sport.
-The object of Kemari is to keep one ball in the air, with all players cooperating to do so.
-Players may use any body part with the exception of arms and hands – their head, feet, knees, back, and depending on the rules, elbows to keep the ball aloft.
+Kemari is a non-competitive sport.
+The object of kemari is to keep one ball in the air, with all players cooperating to do so.
+Players may use any body part with the exception of arms and hands: their head, feet, knees, back, and depending on the rules, elbows to keep the ball aloft.
 The ball, known as a mari, is made of deerskin with the hair facing inside and the hide on the outside.
 The ball is stuffed with barley grains to give it shape.
 When the hide has set in this shape, the grains are removed from the ball, and it is then sewn together using the skin of a horse.
 The one who kicks the ball is called a mariashi.
 A good mariashi makes it easy for the receiver to control the mari, and serves it with a soft touch to make it easy to keep the mari in the air.